0xPolygon/polygon-docs/docs/cdk/architecture/unified-bridge-api.md

 ![bridge-api-service.png](../../img/cdk/bridge-api-service.png)

-[Chain indexer framework](../../tools/chain-indexer-framework/overview.md) is the backend technology that runs the Unified Bridge API.
+The [chain indexer framework](../../tools/chain-indexer-framework/overview.md) is the backend technology that powers the Unified Bridge API.
 The framework consists of three main components:

 ### Producer